The best time of the year to visit Grand Canyon National Park is from March to May and September to November.

-The best time for a helicopter ride in the Grand Canyon National Park is May.
+The best time for a helicopter ride in the Grand Canyon National Park is in May.

 Making reservations during the peak summer months can be difficult for helicopter tours due to the high volume these companies receive.
 May presents a great option to see the park from the sky while avoiding the crowds.

-May also happens to be one of the driest months of the year at the park, making it less likely that you’ll encounter weather that would cancel or shorten your trip.
+May (and June) also happens to be one of the driest months of the year at the park, making it less likely that you’ll encounter weather that would cancel or shorten your trip.